Grigoriym/Cashier/README.md

 - [Jetpack Compose](https://developer.android.com/jetpack/compose) - is Android’s modern toolkit for building native UI.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for android and Java.
 - [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html)
-- [Hilt](https://dagger.dev/hilt/) - is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
+- [Hilt](https://dagger.dev/hilt/) - A dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
 - [Navigation Component](https://developer.android.com/guide/navigation) - interactions that allow users to navigate across, into, and back out from the different pieces of content within your app.
 - [Pagination](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - helps you load and display pages of data from a larger dataset from local storage or over network.
 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel?gclid=Cj0KCQjwqKuKBhCxARIsACf4XuF8OuNAkgHbABABjvBrDdeFkUtP3222N8A6eGgxazM5HVEy2zKdxU0aAjwVEALw_wcB&gclsrc=aw.ds) -  is designed to store and manage UI-related data in a lifecycle conscious way.
 - [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) - is an API that makes it easy to schedule reliable, asynchronous tasks that are expected to run even if the app exits or the device restarts.
 - [Room](https://developer.android.com/training/data-storage/room) - provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite
 - [StateFlow, SharedFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow) - StateFlow and SharedFlow are Flow APIs that enable flows to optimally emit state updates and emit values to multiple consumers.
+- [Chucker](https://github.com/ChuckerTeam/chucker) - A simple in-app HTTP inspector for Android OkHttp clients.
+- [Coil](https://github.com/coil-kt/coil) - An image loading library for Android backed by Kotlin Coroutines.
+- [Android Debug Database](https://github.com/amitshekhariitbhu/Android-Debug-Database) - A powerful library for debugging databases and shared preferences in Android applications

 ### Roadmap
 - [ ] Move all UI to compose